tejada7/Java-Certification/ckad_notes.md

 kubectl logs my_pod
-kubectl logs my_pod -f # follow logs in real time kubectl logs my_pod --previous # logs of the previous run
+kubectl logs my_pod -f # follow logs in real time kubectl logs my_pod --previous # logs of the previous run kubectl logs my_pod -c container1 # logs of the container 1 in case of many within the Pod
 ```

 ### Executing commands in containers